International friendly: Australia v United States - ExBulletin

 International friendly: Australia v United States

-Australia vs USWNT – International Friendly Date: November 27, 2021 Location: Stadium Australia; Sydney, Australia Broadcast: FS2 Broadcast time: 11 p.m.
-ET Official launch time: 11:02 p.m.
-ET
+Australia vs USWNT – International Friendly Date: November 30, 2021 Location: McDonald Jones Stadium; Newcastle, Australia

 PLAY NOTES | FIVE THINGS TO KNOW – AUSTRALIA